Skip to Content

 Venture to the Top of STRAT’s SkyPod: Take a quick Uber/Lyft to STRAT and take the elevator to the top of their SkyPod.
 There, you’ll be able to enjoy stunning views of Las Vegas, grab a cocktail, and scare yourself silly on one of the 3 rides that will test your fear of heights.

-Observation deck tickets and ride passes can be purchased in advance on Vegas.com – Adding rides to your Observation deck ticket costs next to nothing!
+Observation deck tickets and ride passes are usually a smidge cheaper when purchased in advance via Vegas.com – Adding a ride to your observation deck ticket costs just $5.
+A great deal.

-Visit Resorts World: The newest resort in Las Vegas, Resorts World, is a 10-minute walk north of Encore and worth the trip!
-In addition to a sprawling casino and an abundance of food options, the casino is also home to the Here Kitty Kitty Vice Den Speakeasy, which is disguised by a functioning restaurant called Fuhu Cha Chaan Teng.
+In addition to a sprawling casino and an abundance of food options, the casino is also home to the Here Kitty Kitty Vice Den Speakeasy, which is disguised by a functioning “front restaurant” called Fuhu Cha Chaan Teng.

 Fuhu Cha Chaan Teng storefront,